 No, a student’s EFC does not impact their student bill which is based upon credit load, major, housing plans, etc. A high EFC just means that a student would theoretically be able to afford a higher cost of attendance (COA) based upon the FAFSA data they have provided.

 Do I have to reapply for financial aid every year?

 Yes.
 Financial aid is not automatically renewed or guaranteed from one year to the next.
 You must reapply for financial aid every year by completing the FAFSA or the Renewal FAFSA.
 Also, program funding is dependent upon annual appropriations.

 If I receive a scholarship, aid, or benefit that is not already included in my financial aid package, do I have to report it?

 Yes, Federal and state regulations require applicants to report sources of assistance not shown on the Michigan Tech financial aid award notification.
 Your financial aid package may require adjustment.

 - Financial Aid

 What is verification?

-In this process, the Financial Aid Office will compare information from your FAFSA with signed copies of federal tax returns, W-2’s, or other financial documents.
+In this process, the Financial Aid Office will compare information from your FAFSA with tax return transcripts, W-2's, or other financial documents.
 Differences in data will be corrected and the Expected Family Contribution (EFC) recalculated.
 A change in EFC may result in a change to your financial aid package.

 My parent(s)’ no longer claim me as a federal tax exemption, and I work to support myself.
 Can I file my FAFSA as an independent student?